wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 If the account is not linked, the exchange response will contain a link you can use to establish it.
 This is discussed more in the [Making the Request](https://www.keycloak.org/docs/latest/securing_apps/index.html#_internal_external_making_request) section.

 #### 7.2.1.
-Granting Permission for the Exchange
+Granting Permission for the Exchange {#}

 Internal to external token exchange requests will be denied with a 403, Forbidden response until you grant permission for the calling client to exchange tokens with the external identity provider.
-To grant permission to the client you must go to the identity providerâ€™s configuration page to the `Permissions` tab.
+To grant permission to the client you must go to the identity provider¡¯s configuration page to the `Permissions` tab.

 Identity Provider Permission